A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Introduction

 \subsection{Uniqueness of solutions to the continuity equation}

-In Section \ref{sec:uniqueness} we present the first application of the superposition principle stated in Theorem \ref{thm:intro_main}.
-Our aim is to show that uniqueness of solutions for the system of characteristics at \eqref{eq:int_ODEnonhom}, up to their possible vanishing time, implies uniqueness for measure solutions to the inhomogeneous continuity equation \eqref{eq:intro_cont} satisfying the bound \eqref{eq:quadraticbound} and with minimal total variation.
-The key ingredient of the proof is formula \eqref{eq:intro_representation}, which allows to decompose any solution of \eqref{eq:intro_cont} satisfying the bound \eqref{eq:quadraticbound} into a superposition of elementary solutions of the form $t \mapsto h(t)\delta_{\gamma(t)}$ such that $(\gamma,h)$ are solutions to the system of characteristics \eqref{eq:int_ODEnonhom2}.
-Such observation allows to employ uniqueness for \eqref{eq:int_ODEnonhom} to infer information on the uniqueness of solutions to \eqref{eq:intro_cont}.
+In Section \ref{sec:uniqueness} we present the first application of the superposition principle of Theorem \ref{thm:intro_main}.
+Our aim is to show that uniqueness of solutions for the system of ODEs at \eqref{eq:int_ODEnonhom}, up to their possible vanishing time, implies uniqueness for measure solutions to the inhomogeneous continuity equation \eqref{eq:intro_cont} satisfying the bound \eqref{eq:quadraticbound} and with minimal total variation.
+The key ingredient of the proof is formula \eqref{eq:intro_representation}, which allows to decompose any solution of \eqref{eq:intro_cont} satisfying the bound \eqref{eq:quadraticbound} into a superposition of elementary curves $t \mapsto h(t)\delta_{\gamma(t)}$ such that $(\gamma,h)$ are solutions to \eqref{eq:int_ODEnonhom2}.
+Such representation allows to link uniqueness for \eqref{eq:int_ODEnonhom} with the one for \eqref{eq:intro_cont}.
 The main difference between our result and the classical one for the homogeneous continuity equation \cite[Theorem 9]{ambrosiocrippalecturenotes} lies in the fact that elementary solutions $\rho_t = h(t)\delta_{\gamma(t)}$ are allowed to vanish in time.
 In this case uniqueness for \eqref{eq:int_ODEnonhom} is not enough to ensure uniqueness of solutions to the inhomogeneous continuity equation.
-Indeed, when the mass of a solution vanishes at a given time instant $\bar t \in (0,1)$, the uniqueness assumption for \eqref{eq:int_ODEnonhom} is not providing any information on the behavior of the solutions for $t > \bar t$: this is due to the fact that the measure $\sigma$ is concentrated on solutions to \eqref{eq:int_ODEnonhom2} where $i)$ is only valid in the set $\{h>0\}$.
+Indeed, when the mass of a solution vanishes at a given time instant $\bar t \in (0,1)$, the uniqueness assumption for \eqref{eq:int_ODEnonhom} is not providing any information on the behavior of the solutions for $t > \bar t$: this is because the measure $\sigma$ is concentrated on solutions to \eqref{eq:int_ODEnonhom2} where $i)$ is only valid in the set $\{h>0\}$.
 Therefore, in order to recover uniqueness for \eqref{eq:intro_cont}, we impose an extra constraint on the total variation of its solutions.
 More precisely, we show that solutions to \eqref{eq:intro_cont} with minimal mass can be represented, invoking Theorem \ref{thm:intro_main}, by a measure $\sigma$ concentrated on curves $t \mapsto h(t)\delta_{\gamma(t)}$ such that $(\gamma,h)$ solves \eqref{eq:int_ODEnonhom2} and $h$ is strictly positive in an interval $[0,\tau) \cap [0,1]$ for some $\tau \in \R$.
 Such observation allows to employ uniqueness for the system of characteristics at \eqref{eq:int_ODEnonhom}, up to their possible vanishing time, to infer uniqueness for measure solutions to \eqref{eq:intro_cont} with minimal total variation.
-We obtain the following theorem, which will be stated and proven in Section \ref{sec:uniqueness} (c.f.
-Theorem \ref{thm:uniqueness}).
+We obtain the following theorem, c.f.
+Theorem \ref{thm:uniqueness}.